 - 43% of Investors pay attention less than half of the time

-- 63% if Investors will never open an emailed Business Plan/Pitch Deck
+- 63% of Investors will never open emailed Business Plans/Pitch Decks.

 - 73% spend less than 5 minutes reading your presentation